opendocsg/slw-judgments-backfill/2016_SGHC_136/report.md

 71     In the circumstances, I am of the view that the absence of a fresh tear at the victim’s hymen, the absence of sperm in her vagina and the negative test for semen at two cuttings from her bikini bottom are neutral.

-72     The Prosecution relied on _AOF v Public Prosecutor_ [2012] 3 SLR 34 to submit that the court should conclude that there was penile penetration on the evidence of the victim alone as her evidence was unusually convincing.
+72     The Prosecution relied on _AOF v Public Prosecutor_ <span class="citation">[2012] 3 SLR 34</span> to submit that the court should conclude that there was penile penetration on the evidence of the victim alone as her evidence was unusually convincing.
 I do not find the victim’s evidence on penile penetration to be unusually convincing even though she maintained her evidence at trial.

 73     First, the victim had informed Dr Nadarajah that the assailant had ejaculated inside her vagina but there was no evidence of sperm in her vagina.